hijkzzz/pymarl2/README.md

 # RIIT
 Our open-source code for [RIIT: Rethinking the Importance of Implementation Tricks in Multi-AgentReinforcement Learning](https://arxiv.org/abs/2102.03479).
+Our goal is to call for a fair comparison of the performance of MARL algorithms, rather than gaining an advantage through tricks.

 ## Tricks in Multi-agent Reinforcement Learning
 There are so many tricks in the RL, such as: